jimbou/SpecFix/mnimi_integration.md

 ## How SpecFix currently calls the LLM

-The evaluator constructs a `Model` instance in its initializer and forwards every completion request through `get_response` or `get_response_sample` during detection, sampling, and repair.【F:evaluator.py†L12-L177】 The `Model` wrapper itself is a thin OpenAI-compatible client that returns either single completions or batched samples depending on the call site.【F:model.py†L5-L94】 Because this abstraction already owns the API key and batching logic, swapping it for a Mnimi-backed equivalent gives you control over every LLM touchpoint in the pipeline.
+The evaluator constructs a `Model` instance in its initializer and forwards every completion request through `get_response` or `get_response_sample` during detection, sampling, and repair.】 The `Model` wrapper itself is a thin OpenAI-compatible client that returns either single completions or batched samples depending on the call site.
+Because this abstraction already owns the API key and batching logic, swapping it for a Mnimi-backed equivalent gives you control over every LLM touchpoint in the pipeline.

 ## Integrating Mnimi step by step